 The surname Ackers was first found in Lancashire where they held a family seat from early times, long before the Norman Conquest in 1066 A.D.

-Important Dates for the Ackers family
+Early History of the Ackers family

 This web page shows only a small excerpt of our Ackers research.
 Another 51 words (4 lines of text) are included under the topic Early Ackers History in all our PDF Extended History products and printed products wherever possible.